 Column Description Job Name The name specified in the prediction wizard.
 Note that the same Job Name can be used for more than one prediction.
 (Delete Job) To delete a job, press the trash can icon in its row.
 Started The date and time the prediction began.
 Elapsed The elapsed time of an in-progress prediction; or the time to completion, for finished jobs.
-An icon indicating the status of the run, followed by the calculated TM-Score and RMSD.
+An icon showing the status of the run, followed by a link to open the finished prediction, if the prediction was successful.
+The status column may also include the calculated TM-Score and RMSD.
 The following table describes each status icon.
-Queued - Submitted and placed into the queue Status Running - Running on the NovaCloud Done - - - Prediction complete; results available • Failed - Prediction failed Stopped - Prediction stopped by user
+Status Queued - Submitted and placed into the queue Running -

+- Prediction stopped by user